CICE-Consortium/Icepack/doc/source/appendices/tutorial.rst

 * Clone your repository onto your machine
 * Create a branch
 * Checkout the branch
-* Port the model, verify you can run the model, run a test suite
+* Port the model and verify you can build and run the model

 You may be able to leverage the conda port to build and run the model, you may be working on a supported machine, or you may have to port the model to your machine.
 Porting, setting up cases, building, running, and running test suites are all documented in the Icepack User Guide, https://cice-consortium-icepack.readthedocs.io/en/latest/index.html.
 There are many ways to setup and run the model.

-* **Note:** The workflow guide is oriented toward setting up CICE rather than Icepack, but the same workflow applies to Icepack standalone.
-Icepack can be set up and run as an independent model following the same workflow.
+**Note:** The workflow guide is oriented toward setting up CICE rather than Icepack, but the same workflow applies to Icepack standalone.

 To summarize the steps in greater details **assuming use of conda in a Mac or Linux environment**.

+* Create a github account for yourself if you don't have one already

-* Fork the Consortium Icepack repository
+* Fork the Consortium Icepack repository, go to https://github.com/CICE-Consortium/Icepack and click on the fork button

 * Clone Icepack, sync the main branch, and create a new branch from the main branch.
 This will create a branch based on the lastest version of main::